-Rewards — And Risks — Of Using Antibiotics As Silver Bullet For Poor Kids
+Could Antibiotics Be A Silver Bullet For Kids In Africa?

-The story starts in 2009, when a group of ophthalmologists from the University of California-San Francisco published some surprising results from a study they had conducted in Ethiopia on trachoma, an eye infection that's the world's leading cause of preventable blindness.
+The story starts in 2009, when a group of ophthalmologists from the University of California, San Francisco published some surprising results from a study they had conducted in Ethiopia on trachoma, an eye infection that is the world's leading cause of preventable blindness.
 The eye doctors knew that the antibiotic azithromycin was effective in fighting the disease and had administered it to tens of thousands of children there, ages 1 to 9.
 Meanwhile, they wanted to keep watch on whether the drug seemed to have any other beneficial effects on the children's health.

 What they found was remarkable: Mass azithromycin treatment, administered two times a year, seemed to have an almost miraculous ability to reduce childhood deaths.
 In Ethiopia, 58 babies per 1,000 births don't survive past the age of 5.
 That's lower than the sub-Saharan Africa average of 76 but still far higher than in Europe or the U.S. (where the rate is around 6 per 1,000).
 But in groups of children treated with azithromycin, the mortality rate was half that of untreated groups.

 "It seemed almost unbelievable," says Jeremy Keenan, a UCSF ophthalmologist who was not involved with the study but had watched it with interest.
 In the following years, Keenan joined the research team as it secured funding from the Gates Foundation (which also supports this blog) and set out to attempt to replicate the results elsewhere, with azithromycin donated by the pharmaceutical giant Pfizer, which manufactures it.
-That effort, in which the antibiotic was administered to nearly 200,000 children in Tanzania, Malawi, and Niger, published its first findings last year.
-While they weren't as shocking as in Ethiopia, they were still impressive: A 14% mortality reduction in Tanzania and Malawi, and 18% in Niger.
+That effort, in which the antibiotic was administered to nearly 200,000 children in Tanzania, Malawi and Niger, published its first findings last year.
+While they weren't as shocking as in Ethiopia, they were still impressive: a 14% mortality reduction in Tanzania and Malawi, and 18% in Niger.

 The study doesn't address the question of what, exactly, causes that reduction, although researchers suspect that the antibiotic provides a kind of broad defense against the myriad gastrointestinal and respiratory bugs that commonly afflict young children in developing countries and can sometimes be fatal if untreated.